 How Tesla Rethought Lithium Ion Cells Through Modular Design and Vertical Integration

 Lithium Ion batteries provide high performance and fast recharging, making them ideal for electric vehicles.
 However, their cost has always been a barrier to adoption in the world of electric vehicles.
 Tesla has sidestepped this issue by adopting a highly scalable modular approach.
 Every battery package they construct is made out of hundreds of one single standard cell.
-Tesla is taking their battery production in-house, constructing the Gigafactory to build this one battery unit in high volumes.
+Tesla is taking their lithium battery production in-house, constructing the Gigafactory to build this one battery unit in high volumes.
 Through this simplified approach, they’ve been able to not only bring better battery technology to electric vehicles but have also vertically integrated their manufacturing.

 The 18650 lithium-ion cell.
 By combining thousands of these into one battery pack, Tesla created a standout power solution.